mattias-fjellstrom/aws-sqs-to-azure-servicebus/README.md

 # Send messages from AWS SQS to Azure Service Bus

 This example demonstrates how to send messages from an SQS queue in AWS to a Service Bus queue in Azure.
+This is done with an Azure Logic App that is triggered by messages on an SQS queue.
+These messages are then forwarded to a Service Bus queue.

 ## Prerequisites